It takes more than good intentions to transform the South. It takes money.

 Murray was also a preeminent theorist of the converging biases of race and sex enshrined in law—what Murray called "Jane Crow" and we might now term "intersectionality."
 In January, My Name is Pauli Murray, a documentary contending with Murray's life, premiered at the Sunset Film Festival.
 The film, produced by Talleah Bridges McMahon, focuses primarily on Murray's juridical influence, which helped to make discrimination on the basis of sex unconstitutional and ushered in previously unrecognized protections for women.

 Directed by West and Julie Cohen, the project grew directly from the duo's earlier work on Oscar-nominated RBG (Magnolia Pictures, 2018).
 "We knew when we were writing that brief that we were standing on [Murray's] shoulders," Supreme Court Justice Ruth Bader Ginsburg and the eponymous subject of RBG said evocatively of a landmark 1971 gender discrimination case.

-Distribution rights to My Name is Pauli Murray have been purchased by Amazon Studios and sources say it will likely be released this fall.
+My Name is Pauli Murray was released by Amazon Studios on October 1, 2021.
 In the trailer, black and white recordings show Murray shedding her iconic coke bottle glasses and affecting a debonair smile.

 Murray also recently figured prominently in Netflix's Amend: The Fight for America.
 Released in February, Amend is a six-part docuseries created by Robe Imbriano and Tom Yellin and hosted by actor Will Smith.
 It takes a deep dive into the meandering legal interpretations of the Fourteenth Amendment—the post-Civil War constitutional provision that guaranteed equal citizenship to all persons, "born or naturalized" in the U.S., including formerly enslaved men.